baristelmen/MO105/README.md

 6. **Conda Forge**: Conda Forge is a popular community-led channel that offers additional packages not available in the default Anaconda distribution.
 It provides a wide variety of software packages and allows users to contribute and maintain packages.

-Conda is widely used in the scientific computing and data science communities due to its extensive package availability, environment management capabilities, and robust dependency resolution.
-It simplifies the process of setting up and managing software environments, making it easier to work on Python projects with different dependencies and configurations.

-Anaconda contains huge pack of default libraries which we don't require at the moment.
-Therefore, we will install **miniconda** instead.
-Miniconda is a lightweight installer for Conda that includes only the essential components needed to run Conda.
-It provides a smaller footprint compared to the full Anaconda distribution, making it faster to download and install.
-Miniconda allows you to create and manage Python environments and install packages using the Conda package manager.

-With Miniconda, you have the flexibility to set up custom Python environments tailored to your specific project requirements.
-You can create isolated environments with different versions of Python and install packages using Conda or pip, depending on your preference.

-Miniconda provides the core functionality of Conda, including package management, dependency resolution, and environment management.
-It's a popular choice for those who prefer a lightweight installation and want more control over the packages and dependencies in their Python environments.

-**Before going any further, please follow the instructions below to install and configure your environment**

 ## Installing and Using Miniconda